Southend United F.C.: 2020–2024: Financial difficulties and double relegation

-On 2 April 2020, during the COVID-19 pandemic in the United Kingdom, Southend put "several staff and some players" on furlough (temporary leave) under the UK Government's emergency job retention scheme.
-The club's chairman said "It enables the club to best manage its finances during this time of limited income", but the move was criticised by the PFA who said the club had "consistently" let players down over wages.
-On 9 June, Football League clubs in Leagues One and Two agreed to end the 2019–20 season; Southend were relegated to League Two.
-The following day, the club announced it was putting the whole playing squad on furlough, but players refused to accept the move.
-On 30 June 2020, manager Campbell and three assistants left the club by mutual consent.
+Financial difficulties resulted in non-payment of Southend players' and other employees' wages several times during the 2019–20 season.
+A HMRC winding-up petition was adjourned four times during 2020.
+In April 2020, during the COVID-19 pandemic, Southend put "several staff and some players" on furlough under the UK Government's emergency job retention scheme - a move criticised by the PFA who said the club had "consistently" let players down over wages.
+On 9 June, EFL League One and Two clubs agreed to end the 2019–20 season; Southend were relegated to League Two.
+On 30 June 2020, manager Campbell left the club, to be later succeeded by Mark Molesley and then Phil Brown, but Southend suffered a second successive relegation, dropping out of the Football League after 101 years.